Current Projects

 In Medina, WA an existing rain garden is being re-designed that will incorporate bioretention soil mix and additional NW native and wetland plants.

-Status: Will be planted by owner in fall 2010
+Status: Planted by owner in fall 2010

 Stormwater Revealed